-Because his days aren’t consumed with running POS and product mix reports, Koda estimates TARGIT is saving 20 to 30 percent of his time.
-He uses the hours he’s gotten back to create programs, meet with his staff and work toward his sales goals.
+Because his days weren’t consumed with running POS and product mix reports, Koda estimated TARGIT saved 20 to 30 percent of his time.
+He used the hours saved to create programs, meet with his staff, and work toward his sales goals.

 While the non-techies expound on the time savings and ease of using TARGIT, Neal Cram offers another important perspective.
-As the Foley Family Wines Director of Business Analytics, he likes the efficiency of TARGIT's custom business analytics for vineyards solution.
+As the Foley Family Wines Director of Business Analytics, he likes the efficiency of TARGIT's custom business analytics solution for vineyards.

 Cram explains that when you set up a view with multiple objects, TARGIT lets you open an account and click on various objects, such as brand data or salesperson data, and those objects will automatically reorient themselves.
 “So one view almost acts as multiple reports in one easy place,” he says.